 Construct an OpenCV cv::Mat containing the contents of ImageBuf src, and return true.
 If it is not possible, or if OpenImageIO was compiled without OpenCV support, then return false.
+Any error messages can be retrieved by calling OIIO::geterror().
 Note that OpenCV only supports up to 4 channels, so >4 channel images will be truncated in the conversion.

+'''

-''' ImageBuf 0II0::ImageBufAlgo::capture_image(int cameranum = 0, TypeDesc convert = TypeUnknown)
+ImageBuf 0II0::ImageBufAlgo::capture_image(int cameranum = 0, TypeDesc convert = TypeUnknown)

+'''

 Capture a still image from a designated camera.
 If able to do so, store the image in dst and return true.
-If there '''

-is no such device, or support for camera capture is not available (such as if OpenCV support was not enabled at compile time), return false and do not alter dst.
+If there is no such device, or support for camera capture is not available (such as if OpenCV support was not enabled at compile time), return false and do not alter dst.